Get local data

 You pass one or more study areas to arcgisRest.queryDemographicData to specify the location of your query.
 To query a circular buffer around a point, pass a geometry object with x and y parameters.
 The default search radius is one mile.

 1. Inside the click handler, create a new arcgisRest.ApiKeyManager to access the GeoEnrichment service.
 Call the service using queryDemographicData.
-Set the studyAreas parameter to a point geometry made from the event's lngLat property.
+Set the studyAreas parameter to a geometry made from the event's lngLat property.

 Expand